4renwald/arenwald.com/_posts/2024-04-30-assembly-intro-skill-assessment.md

 {: .nolineno }
 ## Task 2

-For the second task, in a binary exploitation exercise, we get to the point where we have to un our shellcode.
+For the second task, in a binary exploitation exercise, we get to the point where we have to run our shellcode.
 A buffer space of 50 bytes is available.
 The exercice consist of optimizing the given assembly code to make it <b>shellcode-ready</b> and <b>under 50 bytes</b>.

 Before starting, a quick reminder about shellcoding requirements :